Cyclones Vardah and ARB 02

 Originating as a low-pressure area near the Malay Peninsula on 3 December, the storm was designated a depression on 6 December.
 It gradually intensified into a Deep Depression on the following day, skirting off the Andaman and Nicobar Islands, and intensified into a Cyclonic Storm on 8 December.
 Maintaining a generally westward track thereafter, Vardah consolidated into a Severe Cyclonic Storm on 9 December, before peaking as a Very Severe Cyclonic Storm, with 3-minute sustained winds of 80 mph, and a minimum central pressure of 975 hPa, on 11 December.
 Weakening into a Severe Cyclonic Storm, Vardah made landfall close to Chennai on the following day, and degenerated into remnant low on 13 December.
-However, on 14 December, the remnants of Vardah emerged into the Arabian Sea, before regenerating into Depression ARB 02 on 17 December.
-On 18 December, the system weakened back into a well-marked low while situated off the coast of Somalia, before moving ashore on the next day and dissipating.
+However, on 14 December, the remnants of Vardah emerged in the Arabian Sea, before regenerating into Depression ARB 02 on 17 December.
+On 18 December, the system weakened back to a well-marked low off the coast of Somalia, before moving ashore on the next day and dissipating.

-The name Vardah, suggested by Pakistan, refers to the red rose.